maachang/msful/README.md

 ```

 ```
 msful [cmd]
  [cmd]
    project: Create a template for the new project. project [name]: Expand the project structure under the project name folder.
    help:    Display help information.
-    [Number] Set the server bind port number.
    console: At the console, run JS on line. console [file]: Run the specified file on the console.
+   -p [--port] number Set the server bind port number.
+   -c [--cache] [true/false] Configure the content cache.
 ```

 ## console